Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/05-ui-components.md

 ## Styling Approach

-The Package Manager UI uses a combination of Tailwind CSS and VSCode theme variables for styling.
+The Marketplace UI uses a combination of Tailwind CSS and VSCode theme variables for styling.

 ### VSCode Theme Integration